 Beyerdynamic DT770 Pro 80 – great balance between required quality and high-end feel

-DT770 Pro is definitely a step up from HD280 Pro and MDR-7506.
+DT770 Pro (check current price) is a step up from HD280 Pro and MDR-7506.
 You will usually find them around 50% more expensive.
-They offer as great features as the previous two products but they have some advantages.
+They offer as great features as the previous two products, and they have some additional advantages.

-- Beyerdynamic DT770 Pro 80 is simply a great compromise between solid technical features offered by HD280 Pro and MDR-7506 and luxury aspect of high-end models like Focal Spirit Professional and Shure SRH-1540
+- Beyerdynamic DT770 Pro 80 is simply a great compromise between solid technical features offered by HD280 Pro and MDR-7506 and luxury aspect of high-end models like Focal Listen Pro and Shure SRH-1540

 - Even being around 50% more expensive than HD280 Pro or MDR-7506 they are still reasonably priced for the quality offered

 - They are as good sounding as Sennheiser and Sony